Celebrate Veterans Day by attending an event near you.

 America's Parade -- Veterans are invited to march in this New York City parade on November 11.
-This year’s Parade will commemorate the 15th anniversary of 9/11, with special recognition of our Afghanistan, Iraq, and other Post-9/11 veterans, as well as our First Responders.
-It will also mark the 25th Anniversary of Desert Storm.
-The United States Coast Guard is this year’s featured military branch.
+This year’s Parade will commemorate the 16th anniversary of 9/11, with special recognition of our Afghanistan, Iraq, and other Post-9/11 veterans, as well as our First Responders.
+It will also mark the 26th Anniversary of Desert Storm.
+The United States Air Force is this year’s featured military branch.
 The Army, Marines, Air Force and Navy are also represented.

-The parade is preceded by the traditional opening ceremony at the Eternal Light Monument (5th Avenue at 24th Street, next to Madison Square Park).
-The ceremony begins at 10:00 AM and concludes with a wreath-laying at 11:00 AM.
+The parade is preceded by the traditional opening ceremony at the Eternal Light Monument (5th Avenue at 23th Street, next to Madison Square Park).
+The ceremony begins at 10:00 AM.

 The parade is the largest Veterans Day Parade in Northern Virginia and in the Washington, D.C. area, and will include military units and vehicles, local veteran organizations, military and high school bands, and pipe and drum corps teams.

-Ronald Reagan Presidential Library Veterans Day Celebration -- Visit the Ronald Reagan Presidential Library for live music, a civil war encampment, a military vehicle display, and honor guard, and remarks by Vice Admiral Fred Midgette.
+Ronald Reagan Presidential Library Veterans Day Celebration -- On November 10th, visit the Ronald Reagan Presidential Library for live music, a civil war encampment, a military vehicle display, and honor guard, and remarks by Vice Admiral Fred Midgette.